Assemblyman in Ahanta West Arrested Over Alleged Galamsey Involvement

 The report indicated that the Sese Assemblyman was handed over to the Western Regional Police Command in Sekondi for further questioning.

-Following this, Doomson was picked up by some national security operatives on March 24, 2026, while riding a motorbike through the municipal capital.
+Following this, Doomson was reportedly picked up by national security operatives on March 24, 2026, while riding a motorcycle through the municipal capital.

-Meanwhile, the report further stated that the Municipal Chief Executive for Ahanta West, Ebenezer Kofi Aidoo, has vowed to intensify the fight against galamsey within his municipality.
+The report further stated that the Municipal Chief Executive for Ahanta West, Ebenezer Kofi Aidoo, vowed to intensify the fight against galamsey within his municipality.

 "Now we have evidence he is involved in galamsey.
-There are audios, videos, and pictures to prove it," he said.
+There are audios, videos, and pictures to prove it," he stated.

 Source: UGC